How to Use the Command 'zeek' (with examples)

 Explanation:

-• zeek: Invokes the zeek command.
+• zeek: Starts the Zeek process.

-Use case 6: Analyze traffic from a pcap file
+Use case 6: Analyze traffic from a PCAP file

 Code: